-Blackbeard’s Lodge, Cove Bed & Breakfast (March), Captain’s Landing Waterfront Inn (Office open 11 a.m. to 3 p.m. to take reservations; leave a message), Crew’s Inn B&B (April), Oscar’s B&B, Sand Dollar Motel (January), Harborside Motel and Gift Shop, Silver Lake Motel, Edwards of Ocracoke Cottages (March) and Teeter’s Campground (March 1).
+Blackbeard’s Lodge (June), Cove Bed & Breakfast (March), Captain’s Landing Waterfront Inn (Office open 11 a.m. to 3 p.m. to take reservations; leave a message), Crew’s Inn B&B (April), Oscar’s B&B, Sand Dollar Motel, Harborside Motel and Gift Shop, Silver Lake Motel, Edwards of Ocracoke Cottages (March) and Teeter’s Campground (March 1).

-Back Porch Lunchbox, DAJIO, Eduardo’s (early March), Sweet Tooth and Fig Tree Bakery & Deli, Gaffer’s (April), Graceful Bakery, Howard’s Pub (early Spring), Jason’s Restaurant (March), Jolly Roger Restaurant & Marina, Ocracoke Coffee Co.
-(April 1), Ocracoke Oyster Company (March 1), Pony Island Restaurant (April), Slushy Stand (March), Ocracoke Fudge & Ice Cream Shop (mid-March), SmacNally’s.
+Howard’s Pub (March 3), Back Porch Lunchbox, DAJIO, Eduardo’s (early March), Sweet Tooth and Fig Tree Bakery & Deli, Gaffer’s (April), Graceful Bakery, , Jason’s Restaurant (March), Jolly Roger Restaurant & Marina, Ocracoke Coffee Co.
+(April 1), Ocracoke Oyster Company (March 1), Pony Island Restaurant (April), Slushy Stand (March), Ocracoke Fudge & Ice Cream Shop (mid-March), SmacNally’s, the Back Porch.